 Mali Food and Drink

-• La Capitaine Sangha (a kind of Nile perch served with hot chilli sauce, whole fried bananas and rice).
+Capitaine sangha: Nile perch served with hot chilli sauce, whole fried bananas and rice.

-A traditional drink is Malian tea which should be drunk in three stages; the first is very strong ('as bitter as death'); the second is slightly sweetened ('just like life'); the third is well sugared ('as sweet as love').
-Visitors to Mali may be invited to partake in this tea ritual.
+Tea: Drunk in three stages; the first is very strong ('as bitter as death'); the second is slightly sweetened ('just like life'); the third is well sugared ('as sweet as love').
+A fourth means you’ve overstayed your welcome.